-In the early chapters of Genesis where Moses mentions sexual activity between a man and a woman, he uses the Hebrew verb yada’ (OT: 3045 Strong).1 According to Vine, this word basically means “(1) to know by observing and reflecting (thinking), and (2) to know by experiencing personal qualities that are deeply imbedded into one's mind.”2 But Vine indicates that this second way of knowing “comes through experience with the senses, by investigation and proving…”.3 It is this verb that Moses uses to indicate that the Israelites could “know” in their hearts that the Lord God cared for them because he disciplined them as “his son” (Deut.
+In the early chapters of Genesis where Moses mentions sexual activity between a man and a woman, he uses the Hebrew verb yada’ (OT: 3045 Strong).1 According to Vine, this word basically means “(1) to know by observing and reflecting upon (thinking), and (2) to know by experiencing personal qualities that are deeply imbedded into one's mind.”2 But Vine indicates that this second way of knowing “comes through experience with the senses, by investigation and proving…”.3 It is this verb that Moses uses to indicate that the Israelites could “know” in their hearts that the Lord God cared for them because he disciplined them as “his son” (Deut.
 8:5), and it is this verb that Moses uses to refer to Adam’s sexual activity with Eve in sexual intercourse in Genesis 4:1.
 So sexual activity, specifically sexual intercourse, between a man and woman, has some very personal psychological and experiential effects upon the individuals that have to do with their knowledge of each other and their oneness in their ongoing relationship.
 Thus, sexual activity in human beings has not been designed to be a solo activity for one individual, but it has been designed to be an experience of unifying psychological and physical comfort and pleasure between a mature man and a woman.
 So it is a deeper and more intimate experience than just “sleeping together”, which is a very common cultural expression for this activity.